auth0/Guardian.swift/README.md

 ## Usage

 `Guardian` is the core of the SDK.
-To get things going you'll have to import the library:
+To get things going, you'll have to import the library:

 ```swift
 import Guardian